Through the Blue

 Ours was a farm of almond trees.
 So heavy with fruit their branches almost grazed the ground.
 After seven years of waiting for them to mature, they were ready to supply their first yield.
 But rather than the bountiful harvest anticipated, we walked through scorched rows of skeletons scavenging for nut hulls that looked salvageable.

-We planned to take the girls for their first forest walk through Drymonas and its waterfalls at the start of the summer.
-But everything changed within a week.
-There is little left of its magic for this generation to enjoy.
+We had planned to take the girls on their first forest walk through Drymonas and its waterfalls at the start of the summer.
+Within a week, everything had changed.
+The forest we longed to introduce them to was gone, leaving little of its quiet magic for this generation to inherit.

 The drive from Mantoudi to Agia Anna